 Watching the sunrise at Mesa Arch in Canyonlands National Park is a magical experience.
 Utah’s most photographed arch sits perched on a rock ledge and perfectly frames the surrounding canyons, jutting rock formations and the Le Sal mountain range in its backdrop.
 Our morning hike to watch the renowned Mesa Arch sunrise was one most breathtaking sights we saw on our road trip through Utah.

-For those of you planning a Mesa Arch sunrise trek, we wanted to share our experience and tips for enjoying and photographing a sunrise at Mesa Arch.
+For those of you planning a Mesa Arch sunrise trek, we wanted to share our experience and tips for how to get to and how to photograph sunrise at Mesa Arch.

-Mesa Arch is located in the Island in the Sky section of Canyonlands National Park and is reached via a short half mile hike form the Mesa Arch Parking Lot.
+Mesa Arch is located in the Island in the Sky section of Canyonlands National Park and is reached via a short half-mile hike from the Mesa Arch Parking Lot.

 As soon as i saw the images I was hooked on seeing it for myself and, it was for this reason, I made my way there in the dark on a cold November morning!